 “I told Dad what his friend had done to me.
 He said to forget about it — he was just kidding around.”

-Last week, I read the preface to the Pennsylvania Grand Jury’s report on the sickening abuse of over one thousand sexual abuse victims, mostly children, by 301 Catholic priests over the last seventy years.
+A few years ago, I read the preface to the Pennsylvania Grand Jury’s report on the sickening abuse of over one thousand sexual abuse victims, mostly children, by over three hundred Catholic priests in the last seventy -plus years.

 I didn’t have to read the full report which describes in horrific detail what children were sexually coerced into doing — the victims of men who their families trusted and whose understood role was to guide and care for their spiritual and emotional well-being.

 I was disgusted enough by the introduction.
-And I support the intent of the Grand Jury — to make the named priests known — to destroy their ability to hide — to challenge the Church to change its culture.
+And I support the intent of the Grand Jury which was to make the named priests known, to destroy their ability to hide, and to challenge the Church to change its culture.

 Let’s make sure we note that much of the damaging record was provided by the Catholic dioceses themselves.
 Some in the church seem to be trying to clean up their own mess, and take responsibility for what has been a problem for years.
 Some are trying to come up with ideas about how retribution could occur.
 The Pope came out with a statement blaming the “Catholic adherence to hierarchical decision-making” for much of the problem with reporting, yet offered nothing concrete.